Gauge covariant neural network for quarks and gluons: Results

-Here we show our results.
-Left panel of Fig. \ref{fig:loss_history} is the history of the loss function for various $m_\text{h}$ in the log scale along with the molecular dynamics time in the prior HMC, which coincides with the training steps in the current case. $m_\text{h}=1.0$ is not converging around the molecular dynamics time around $1500$, we train it for more than 10000 steps.
-For $m_\text{l}\sim m_\text{h}$ case, the loss functions fluctuate around 1.
-For $m_\text{h}\gg m_\text{l}$, it starts from $\sim O(10^3)$ and it decreases to O(1).
-These results indicate that, the neural network is correctly trained with the stochastic gradient and our formulae.
-Right panel of Fig. \ref{fig:loss_history} is loss history for $m_\text{h}=0.4$ in linear the scale.
-In side plot is zoomed around MD time equals to 0.
-For earlier stage of training, it starts from 89, and it decreases with fluctuation.
-After some steps, it fluctuates O(1).
+We numerically demonstrate that the effective action produced by our gauge-covariant neural networks can approximate the target action.
+The top panel of Fig. \ref{fig:loss_history} shows the loss function history for various $m_\text{h}$ values on a log scale, along with molecular dynamics time from the preceding HMC, which coincides with the training steps in this case.
+For $m_\text{h}=1.0$, convergence is not achieved around a molecular dynamics (MD) time of 1500, so we extend the training to more than 10,000 steps.
+In cases where $m_\text{l} \sim m_\text{h}$, the loss functions fluctuate around 1.
+For $m_\text{h} \gg m_\text{l}$, it starts around $O(10^3)$ and decreases to $O(1)$.
+These results indicate that the neural network is correctly trained using stochastic gradient descent and our formulas.
+The bottom panel of Fig. \ref{fig:loss_history} shows the loss history for $m_\text{h}=0.4$ on a linear scale.
+The inset shows a zoomed-in view around MD time 0.
+In the early stage of training, it starts at 89 and decreases with fluctuations.
+After some steps, it fluctuates around $O(1)$.
+The mass dependence of the trainable parameters is shown in Appendix \ref{sec:mass}.